appvia/appvia-hub/README.md

 ### Dependent services

 A database, mock user service and auth proxy can all be run locally using Docker Compose, using the provided `docker-compose.yml`.
+Note for linux users you can use `docker-compose-linux.yml` and simply add the `docker-compute -f docker-compose-linux.yml <commands>`

 To start them all up (running in the background):